-GC Pharma remains committed to improving the products that have already won government and market approval, continuing to improve quality and diversifying dosages and types.
-IVIG-SN, human normal immunoglobulin for immunodeficiency, has obtained approval in 15 countries worldwide and is enjoying growing demand in South America and elsewhere.
-Currently under Phase 3 clinical trial in the United States, the product is expected to be launched on the American market in a few years.
+GC Biopharma remains committed to improving the products that have already received government and market approval.
+This commitment ensures an improvement in quality and diversifying dosages and types.
+IVIG-SN, human normal immunoglobulin for immunodeficiency, has obtained approval in 15 countries worldwide and is receiving growing demand in South America and elsewhere.
+IVIG-SN successfully completed its Phase 3 clinical trial in the United States.
+GC Biopharma expects to launch IVIG-SN in the United States marketplace shortly.

-GC Pharma succeeded in developing Neulapeg, a treatment for neutropenia, in 2014.
-Designed as a supplement for immunosuppressant chemotherapy and thereby minimizing the treatment’s side effects, Neulapeg offers a longer half-life than its first-generation product.
-It has also enabled the Korean medical community to cease importing similar drugs from overseas.
-In addition, GC Pharma is working on introducing an innovative antibody production technology.
-The company continues to research and develop new candidate materials for immunotherapy for cancer patients.
+In 2014, GC Biopharma achieved the development of Neulapeg, a treatment for neutropenia.
+Designed as a supplement for immunosuppressant chemotherapy, Neulapeg effectively mitigates the side effects of the treatment.
+Additionally, it offers a longer half-life compared to its first-generation counterpart.
+This advancement has enabled the Korean medical community to discontinue importing similar drugs from overseas.
+Furthermore, GC Biopharma is working on introducing an innovative antibody production technology and will continue researching and developing new candidate materials for immunotherapy for cancer patients.
 Its specialized subsidiaries are also helping the company strengthen its position in cell therapy, which is emerging as a new potential source of economic growth.

-At GC Pharma, we believe it our duty to research and develop treatments for rare diseases, which are difficult to make and enjoy little market prospect, but which are crucial to saving lives.
-The first success in this regard came in the form of Hunterase, a treatment for Hunter syndrome, a hereditary metabolic disorder also known as mucopolysaccharidosis (MPS) type-II, in 2012.
-As the second Hunter syndrome treatment to be developed in the world, Hunterase has helped to lighten the financial burden on Korean patients and families by replacing the expensive imported alternative, and significantly improved quality of life for patients.
-Under GC Pharma’s plan to bring this innovative drug to Hunter syndrome patients around the world, it has been introduced into eight South American and North African markets.
-Recently NDA was submitted in China, and it is currently under clinical trials in many countries as well.
+At GC Biopharma, we believe it is our duty to research and develop treatments for rare diseases.
+Despite how difficult they are to make or how limited their market prospect is, they play a crucial role in saving lives.
+The first sign of success started in 2012 and came in the form of Hunterase, a treatment for Hunter syndrome, a hereditary metabolic disorder known as mucopolysaccharidosis (MPS) type-II.
+Developed as the second Hunter syndrome treatment globally, Hunterase has helped reduce the financial burden on Korean patients and their families by replacing the more expensive imported alternative and significantly improving their quality of life.
+Under GC Biopharma's plan to bring this innovative drug to Hunter syndrome patients around the world; it has been introduced into eight South American and North African markets.
+Hunterase was approved in China in 2020. and it is currently under clinical trials in many countries.

-GC Pharma has been accumulating expertise in plasma derivatives, vaccines, and recombinant proteins.
+GC Biopharma has been accumulating expertise in plasma derivatives, vaccines, and recombinant proteins.
 In the process, the company has made significant impact on treatment for patients and on public health.
-GC Pharma is now ready to maximize and upgrade the values of its existing products, and engage in strategic R&D activities to further strengthen its pipeline of products against a wider range of diseases.
+GC Biopharma is now ready to maximize and upgrade the values of its existing products, and engage in strategic R&D activities to further strengthen its pipeline of products against a wider range of diseases.